United States Army Special Forces: Vehicles

-During the Green Berets' missions in other nations, they would use Ground Mobility Vehicle (GMV)-S Humvees for various uses or purpose built technicals for patrol on rugged terrain which would help preserve the clandestine nature of their missions.
-They have also had access to the M1288 GMV 1.1 variant of the Army Ground Mobility Vehicle made by General Dynamics as well as the Oshkosh M-ATV Special Forces variant MRAPs.
+During the Green Berets' missions in other nations, they would use Ground Mobility Vehicle (GMV)-S Humvees made by AM General for various uses.
+While using purpose built technicals for patrol on rugged terrain which would help preserve the clandestine nature of their missions.
+They have also had access to the General Dynamics M1288 GMV 1.1 variant of the Army Ground Mobility Vehicle as well as the Oshkosh M-ATV Special Forces variant MRAPs.

 For aircraft other than the ones used by the US military and its special forces/special operations forces units, they extensively used the CIA-operated Mi-8 and Mi-17 variants of those military helicopters in Afghanistan during the initial stages of Operation Enduring Freedom.

 Use of the term "Special Forces"

 In countries other than the U.S., the term "special forces" or "special operations forces" (SOF) is often used generically to refer to any units with elite training and special mission sets.
 In the U.S. military, "Special Forces" is a proper (capitalized) noun referring exclusively to U.S. Army Special Forces (a.k.a.
 "The Green Berets").
 The media and popular culture frequently misapply the term to Navy SEALs and other members of the U.S. Special Operations Forces.
 As a result, the terms USSF and, less commonly, USASF have been used to specify United States Army Special Forces.